AdobeDocs/experience-platform.fr-FR/help/landing/ai-assistant.md

 From here, you can input your question in the text box and query Assistant for concepts regarding data or audiences.
 You can also ask questions about your data objects to better understand how you can use them for your respective use case.  -->

-### Exemple de cas pratique : utilisation de l’assistant pour accélérer le processus de création de schéma
+### Exemple de cas pratique : utilisation de l’assistant pour accélérer le processus de création de schéma {#example-use-case}

 >[!NOTE]
 >